alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-The loop fixes the policy: requests run in sequence, one exception causes one retry, and an unhandled exception stops later customers.
+The loop sets the policy: requests run in sequence, one exception causes one retry, and an unhandled exception stops later customers.

 The ordinary method type looks no different from an in-memory calculation: